sajjjadayobi/FaceLib/README.md

 ## 5. Face Recognition: InsightFace
 - This module is a reimplementation of Arcface(paper), or Insightface(Github)
-- For models, including the PyTorch implementation of the backbone modules of IR-SE50 and MobileFacenet

 #### Pretrained Models & Performance